PAHFIT/pahfit/docs/idl_vs_python/python_vs_IDL_fit.rst

 dust features for 5.27 and 5.70 µm.
 Conversely, while it did contain the 5.70 µm feature, the IDL PAHFIT output did not contain the 10.68 µm dust feature.

-In general, for NGC 2023, spectrum fitting seemed to be the least accurate below 6 µm and above 14 µm.
-Further, the spectrum fit around 11 µm does not always appear accurate.
-In fact, the accuracy of the fit tends to decease as the 11.0 µm PAH feature increases.
+In general, for NGC 2023, Python spectrum fitting seemed to be the least accurate below 6 µm and above 14 µm.
+Further, in both Python and IDL, the spectrum fit around 11 µm does not always appear accurate.
+In fact, the accuracy of the fit tends to decrease as the 11.0 µm PAH feature increases.